enishant/marketplaces/README.md

 Buddypress Market Places with BePro Listings plugin.
 Shortcode [marketplaces] to display BePro Listings categories as marketplaces on page.

-Using Marketplaces with Buddypress and BePro Listings:
+Using Marketplaces with Buddypress and BePro Listings:.

 1. BuddyPress: BuddyPress is Social Networking, the WordPress way.
 Easily create a fully featured social network inside your WordPress.org powered site.
 Install Buddypress from http://www.buddypress.org.

 2. BePro Listings: BePro Listings allows you to list anything incluing, images, documents, audio, and videos on any page or post.
 Shortcodes & widgets help you to search, filter and showcase this information in various ways including google maps and multiple listing templates.
 Choose between our easy one page/shortcode setup with ajax features or configurable distributed architechture.
 Install BePro Listings from https://wordpress.org/plugins/bepro-listings.